 Some are more child friendly than others so please be aware that your mileage may vary!

-[If you’re willing to spend a few dollars: all of these museums rely on generous contributions from visitors like you so please consider making a donation.]
+For a Few Dollars: All of these museums rely on generous contributions from visitors like you so please consider making a donation.

 Explore Discovery Green

-[If you’re willing to spend a few dollars: there is plenty of street parking downtown – especially on the weekend — but there is also a for-fee parking garage conveniently located next to the park.
-Or even better option would be to take the METRORail!
+For a Few Dollars: There is plenty of street parking downtown – especially on the weekend — but there is also a for-fee parking garage conveniently located next to the park.
+Or an even better option would be to take the METRORail!
 It’s a rail system that links the main segments of Houston together.
-It is super fast, inexpensive, and fun!]
+It is super fast, inexpensive, and fun!

 Discover Your Inner Artist at Smither Park